zio/zio-kafka/docs/migrating-to-zio-kafka-3.md

 title: "Migrating to zio-kafka 3"
 ---

+Zio-kafka 3.0.0 brings a number of backwards incompatible changes:

+1. Removal of all deprecated methods, _including accessor methods,_
+2. The transactional producer is now much easier to use,
+3. `restartStreamOnRebalancing` mode is no longer supported.

+This document helps you migrate from zio-kafka 2 to zio-kafka 3.

+# 1. Deprecations

 Zio-kafka 3.0.0 removes everything that was deprecated in the zio-kafka 2.x series.
 In particular, this includes accessor methods.
 To prepare for zio-kafka 3.0, _you should always first migrate to zio-kafka 2.12.0_ and solve all deprecation issues, using this page as a guide.

-# Renamed methods
+## Renamed methods

 Some methods have just been renamed.
 Read the deprecation message and try the new method name.
 If it compiles, you're done.
 Otherwise, read on.

-# Consumer, Producer and TransactionalProducer accessor methods
+## Consumer, Producer and TransactionalProducer accessor methods

 Accessor methods are little helper methods that look up a service from the environment, and then forward your call to that service.
 Accessor methods have not been recommended for some time and are now deprecated.
 The